ionTea/kattis_submit/README.md

 The program output is not optimized for Windows atm.

 # Setup
+Make sure that you have python 2.7 installed, as well as pip.
+I also rely on a library called lxml, that is used to parse the HTML.
+Some people have had truble installing this package (OSX).
+See issue#4.

 Download this script to your home folder, or wherever you want it to be.
 Go to: https://kth.kattis.com/help/submit and download your config file, and place it in the same folder as the script.